 The trunk, or torso, is evaluated for abnormal posture or position of the vertebrae, pain, loss of feeling or hypersensitivity to light touch or pinpricking, and loss of muscle mass.
 Some tests used to evaluate the nerves of the neck and front legs are also used to evaluate the torso and hind legs.
 Loss of muscle around the torso or hind legs can indicate damage to a nerve associated with that muscle.

 Blood tests are often used to detect metabolic disorders, some of which can affect nervous system activity.
-Blood tests can also identify other conditions, including lead poisoning, certain infections, and myasthenia gravis, an autoimmune disease in which the connections between nerve and muscle are blocked and weakness results.
+Blood tests can also identify other conditions, including some poisonings, certain infections, muscle disorders, and the rare (in horses) condition called myasthenia gravis, an autoimmune disease in which the connections between nerve and muscle are blocked and weakness results.

 Several different types of radiographic tests can be used to detect disorders of the nervous system.
 Plain x-rays of the skull and spine can detect fractures, infections, or bone cancer.
 However, in most infections or cancers of the brain and spinal cord, plain x-rays appear normal.
 In a procedure known as myelography, a special dye that is visible on x-rays is injected into the cerebrospinal canal.
 This dye can highlight specific types of spinal problems, such as herniated (“slipped”) disks and spinal cord tumors.
 Computed tomography (CT) and magnetic resonance imaging (MRI) scans can also help evaluate changes in bone structure, internal bleeding, abscesses, inflammation, and certain nervous system cancers.

 Other tests may be used in some cases.
-An electroencephalogram records electrical activity in the brain.
-Results are abnormal in meningitis or encephalitis, head injuries, and brain tumors.
+An electroencephalogram (EEG) records electrical activity on the surface of the brain, which is affected by changes in deeper parts of the brain.
+Results are abnormal with hydrocephalus (excess cerebrospinal fluid), meningitis or encephalitis, head injuries, and brain tumors.
 An electroencephalogram can sometimes help determine the cause and severity of a seizure.
-An electromyogram records electrical activity in muscles and nerves.
+An electromyogram (EMG) records electrical activity in muscles and nerves.
 In this test, a nerve is stimulated electrically, and the speed of conduction along the neurons is calculated.
 This technique can detect nerve injury and myasthenia gravis.
 A brain stem auditory evoked response (BAER) records electrical activity in the pathway from the sound receptors in the ear to the brain stem and cerebrum.
 In cases of deafness caused by nerve damage, the BAER generates no response.
 Brain-stem disorders may also change the BAER.